Salaamun alaykum, dear readers!

 Now let’s examine the Quranic Zakat.

-I (a low-middle class worker) make about $1122 every 2 weeks on net, and I pay Zakat on the day of harvest (the day the money is deposited to my bank), giving away about 10% of my paycheck.
+I (a low-middle class worker) make about $1122 every 2 weeks, and I pay Zakat on the day of harvest (the day the money is deposited to my bank), giving away about 10% of my paycheck.

 I do this about twice a month since I have two “harvest days, or pay days” per month.
 So this adds up to almost $2700 in Zakat yearly for someone who makes as little as I do.